Scientific Accuracy Verified || v5.1.0

 The Half Marathon: Physiology and Strategy

-The Half Marathon (21.1 km / 13.1 miles) is the fastest-growing race distance globally, and for good reason: it sits at the intersection of speed and endurance.
-Unlike the 5K or 10K, which are predominantly aerobic/glycolytic efforts at near-VO2 Max intensity, the half marathon is raced at or slightly below the lactate threshold — the highest intensity at which lactate clearance keeps pace with production.
+The Half Marathon (21.1 km / 13.1 miles) is the fastest-growing race distance globally.
+It sits at the intersection of speed and endurance: unlike the 5K or 10K, which are near-VO2 Max efforts, the half marathon is raced at or slightly below the lactate threshold — the highest intensity at which lactate clearance keeps pace with production.

 Half Marathon Pace Chart